 The Research Foundation Flanders (FWO) is the agency that supports ground-breaking fundamental research and strategic basic research within Flanders.
 The FWO also stimulates cooperation between the Flemish universities and other research institutes.

-The Bulgarian Science Fund is a public institution, established in 2008 to provide funding for project-based research.
+The Bulgarian National Science Fund is a public institution, established in 2008 to provide funding for project-based research.
 The Fund also coordinates bilateral programs with the Bulgarian Ministry of Education and Science, supports COST actions and participates in EC framework programs.
 The decision-making body of the Fund is the Executive Board, supported by 6 scientific advisory committees in 6 thematic areas, one bilateral committee and external experts.
-The representative person is NSFB Executive Manager.
-The structure is responsible for the evaluation and implementation of NSFB programs and activities.
-Some of NSFB main goals is to communicate the conclusions of its projects' evaluations, to provide its own observations and to improve its practices and procedures in setting up research programs and calls.
+The structure is responsible for the evaluation and implementation of BNSF programs and activities.
+Some of BNSF's main goals is to communicate the conclusions of its projects' evaluations, to provide its own observations and to improve its practices and procedures in setting up research programs and calls.
 Many efforts are concentrated to provide sound and meaningful analysis on aspects such as policy intervention; clarity in program definition about the social aspect, efficient evaluation criteria, performance indicators according to the specificity of the research and effective frameworks that allows all those actions to correlate and work accordingly.

 - developing evaluation methodologies that capture wider impact;

 - capitalizing on synergies with reporting, monitoring and evaluation systems on the level of other research funding agencies with regard to impact on research and innovation performance across Europe and beyond;